RedisBloom/RedisBloom/docs/commands/cf.info.md

 ## Return value

-Either
+Returns one of these replies:

-- @array-reply with information about the filter.
+- @array-reply with argument name (@simple-string-reply) and value (@integer-reply) pairs
-- @error-reply on error (invalid arguments, key not exist, wrong key type, etc.)
+- @error-reply on error (invalid arguments, key does not exist, wrong key type, and so on)

 ## Examples